-The Chrysostom exegesis has never gone beyond the limits of moral education and exhortation to virtuous living.
-In his opinion, the faithful were not attracted to the Church for the depth of its dogmas, but for the moral teaching of the Gospel, for the ideal of Christian love, and the hope that God would save them from the troubles and injustices of life.
+The Chrysostom exegesis has never exceeded moral education limits and appeals to virtuous living.
+In his opinion, the faithful were not attracted to the Church for the depth of its dogmas but for the moral teaching of the Gospel, the ideal of Christian love, and the hope that God would save them from the troubles and injustices of life.
 He felt himself to be a pastor of souls and a social reformer rather than a dogmatic theologian.

 1. Virgin Mary

-As far as the teaching on the Virgin Mary is concerned, he does not use any of the established terms, but his doctrine is nevertheless explicit: “In many things, we are ignorant, as, how the Virgin Mary is in the womb, how the One who contains all things in Himself is borne as a woman, as an unborn child; how the Virgin gives birth and remains a Virgin”.
+As far as the teaching of the Virgin Mary is concerned, he does not use any established terms.
+Still, his doctrine is nevertheless explicit: “In many things, we are ignorant, as, how the Virgin Mary is in the womb, how the One who contains all things in Himself is borne as a woman, as an unborn child; how the Virgin gives birth and remains a Virgin.”

 So the Sacraments are symbols or signs by which, in visible form.
-Also, the unseen grace of God is imparted to us, in the words of St. John, descending “the intelligible into the sensible”.
-So the true Saviour of the Sacraments is Christ.
+Also, the unseen grace of God is imparted to us, in the words of St. John, descending “the intelligible into the sensible.”
+So the faithful Saviour of the Sacraments is Christ.
 Also, the priest is only an instrument, the visible mediator.

-So in the act of sanctification and salvation, divine grace plays an essential role, but not entirely.
+So in sanctification and salvation, divine grace plays an essential role, but not entirely.
 Since the work of salvation is also incumbent on man.
 Also, it is a matter of man’s collaboration with grace.
-God gives his grace to all, but he is a work only in those who want to receive it.
+God gives his grace to all, but he is a work only for those who want to receive it.
 Not in those who oppose it.

-- John Chrysostom is known as a bishop, theologian, and also preacher from the 4th-5th centuries in Syria and Constantinople.
+- John Chrysostom is a bishop, theologian, and preacher from the 4th-5th centuries in Syria and Constantinople.

-St John Chrysostom was born in 347, in Antioch.
-He dedicated his entire life to building the Church of Christ, for which he spared nothing, not even himself.
-His words are of a height unparalleled even today, through them the saint aimed at building up the holy in the hearts of Christians and attacking abuses of every kind, political and authority in the Church and in the Roman Empire of that time.
+St John Chrysostom was born in 347 in Antioch.
+He dedicated his entire life to building the Church of Christ, for which he spared nothing, not himself.
+His words are of a height unparalleled even today; through them, the saint aimed at building up the holy in the hearts of Christians and attacking abuses of every kind, political and authority in the Church and the Roman Empire of that time.
 Saint John Chrysostom was born around 349 in Antioch (today Antalya in southern Turkey).

 Have a wonderful day!
-For more interaction with us please play the following Quizlet about John Chrysostom.
+Please play the following Quizlet about John Chrysostom for more interaction with us.